Bronco NetID (exactly as shown)—a username for WMU computer systems.

 Elearning (capitalized) is WMU's online learning system.
 The generic term e-learning is hyphenated and not capitalized.

-home page —Internet term referring to the main page of a website.
-Two words, not capitalized.
+homepage—Internet term referring to the main page of a website.
+One word, not capitalized.

 Hints for listing Web addresses